 Consistent Growth in Academic Proficiency

-For the fourth straight year, archdiocesan schools in every region have outperformed their previous year’s scores on New York State ELA and math exams.
+For the fifth straight year, archdiocesan schools in every region have outperformed their previous year’s scores on New York State ELA and math exams.
 Our students are again outpacing New York State and New York City public school students in the percentage of students meeting or exceeding proficiency standards in both math and ELA.
-They have also outmatched New York State and City schools in proficiency growth for four years in a row.
+They have also outmatched New York State and City schools in proficiency growth for five years in a row.

 Early Childhood Education

 “Early Childhood Education is the key to the betterment of society.” — Maria Montessori

 The Early Childhood classrooms of the Archdiocese of New York grew in number, quality, and resources during the 2018–19 school year, both in New York City and in the Regions to the north where the increase in students attending our prekindergarten programs was significant.
 Our schools continued to be committed to providing high quality early childhood programs that are balanced between attending to group needs and providing individualized attention.
 This one child at a time strategy fosters a joyful and affirming learning experience for children and families.
 Leaders and teachers worked diligently to provide a cohesive, intentional, standards-based program in these most important foundational years of learning because our programs focus on supporting the development of the whole child.

 Central to all efforts was our intention to ensure continuity for our children as they moved from the pre-kindergarten programs into the school age classrooms in kindergarten and beyond.
 During the past year, in anticipation of the New York State learning standards, which were released in the summer of 2019, we refined and strengthened the alignment of our programs in grades pre-kindergarten and kindergarten.
 Collaboration among schools within the regions, as well as between early childhood grade levels within buildings, not only met but exceeded expectations.